-As a general rule, NDIF pays compensation on the principal and interest of all deposits placed by the same depositor in the same bank up to the HUF equivalent of EUR 100.000 (one hundred thousand euros).
+As a general rule, NDIF pays compensation on the principal and interest of all deposits placed by the same depositor in the same bank up to the HUF equivalent of EUR 100,000 (one hundred thousand euros).

-In special cases specified by law this limit can be increased by a maximum of EUR 50,000.
+In special cases if the amount is separated in a specialized (technical) account specified by law this limit can be increased by a maximum of EUR 50,000.
 Compensation exceeding the general limit of compensation can be paid to natural persons whose deposits, placed on a special (dedicated) account, originate from:

-- a) the sale proceeds of residential property, - b) the sale proceeds of the right to rent or use a residential property, - benefits related to the termination of employment or to retirement, - d) insurance payouts, or - e) from damages paid to crime victims or persons sentenced by mistake.
+- a) the sale proceeds of residential property, - b) the sale proceeds of the right to rent or use a residential property. - benefits related to the termination of employment or to retirement, - d) insurance payouts, or - e) from damages paid to crime victims or persons sentenced by mistake.